chsueh2/ST558-Project1/README.md

 time than the Batman movies.
 In the past decades, there is a trend that the movie run time are getting longer in R and PG-13 rated films.

-Now let’s tale at look at their box office:
+Now let’s take at look at the box office:

 ``` r
 # scatter plot of run time by year